DoSomething/rogue/documentation/endpoints/v3/signups.md

 GET /api/v3/signups
 ```

-Only admins and signup owners will have `why_participated` returned in the response.
+Only admins and signup owners will have `why_participated` and `source` returned in the response.

 When using `?include=posts`, anonymous requests will only return accepted posts.
 Logged-in users can see accepted posts & any of their own pending or rejected posts.
 Staff can see anything!
 ### Optional Query Parameters